jspecify/jspecify/docs/docs/spec.md

 -   type arguments of a receiver parameter's type

--   any component of an `instanceof` expression
+-   any component of the type after the `instanceof` operator

     > We may revisit this rule in the future in light of
     > [Pattern Matching for instanceof][JEP 394].